ifBars/codex-spark-agent/README.md

 cargo run --bin spark -- login --device
 ```

-Auth tokens are stored under `~/.spark-codex/auth.json`.
-Do not commit that file.
+Auth tokens are stored under Spark's local app data directory.
+Existing installs continue to use `~/.spark-codex/auth.json`; new installs use the platform data directory selected by the OS.
+Do not commit auth files.

 ## Basic use